Steven Vitória: Lechia Gdańsk

 Vitória joined Lechia Gdańsk on 17 August 2016, signing a three-year contract.
 He made his debut on 21 September, playing the entire round-of-16 penalty shootout loss to Puszcza Niepołomice in the Polish Cup (1–1 after 120 minutes).

 Moreirense

 Vitória returned to Portugal to sign with Moreirense F.C. on 4 July 2019, agreeing to a three-year deal.
 He made his debut on 11 August, playing the entire 3–1 defeat at S.C.
 Braga.
 He scored his first goal on 2 November, in a 1–1 home draw against Vitória de Guimarães.

 Chaves

 On 4 July 2022, after being relegated, the 35-year-old Vitória joined newly promoted G.D.
 Chaves for an undisclosed fee.
 He scored his first goal on 27 August, a powerful long-range header to open the 2–0 victory at Sporting CP.
 Totalling seven goals, he led the squad alongside Héctor Hernández in a seventh-place finish.

 Boavista

 On 12 February 2025, Vitória signed with Boavista F.C. on a four-month contract.
+One year later, he announced his retirement.